Choosing what you would like to study is exciting but it is also something you should think carefully about.

 You do not need to have your final results before you apply to Oxford.
 However, for every exam you are yet to take, you will need a predicted grade.
 We understand that in many countries predicting grades is not part of the usual process of applying to university.
 Your academic referee can find advice about predicting grades on our teachers pages.

 Instead of submitting transcripts or certificates with your application to Oxford (or if studying in the US sending any scores via the College Board), you should self-report all details of your qualifications, standardised test scores, and grades on the UCAS application form under ‘Education’.
-Please see the UCAS application section of our Guide for applicants for further details.
+Please visit the UCAS application section of our Guide for applicants for further details.
 You will only need to produce certificates or transcripts if you are offered a place.

 Applications are assessed by our tutors using the selection criteria for each course.